 ULTRAVOX, NEW ORDER and GARY NUMAN all fell into that format, but what about others who have successfully managed to meld the rigidity and coldness of electronics with the more human element of guitars.
 Continue Reading ›

-When Roland Orzabal and Curt Smith went into the studio to record 'Suffer The Children' as their debut single as TEARS FOR FEARS, it was producer David Lord who introduced them to synthesizers plus crucially, keyboard player Ian Stanley.
+When Roland Orzabal and Curt Smith went to record 'Suffer The Children' as their debut single as TEARS FOR FEARS, it was producer David Lord who introduced them to synthesizers plus crucially, keyboard player Ian Stanley.

 Orzabal and Smith had become fascinated by Arthur Janov's Primal Therapy and had named themselves after his theories which resolved to overcome childhood traumas through re-experiencing specific incidents and fully expressing the resulting pain during therapy.
 Continue Reading ›